efabless/caravel_mpw-one/docs/source/introduction.rst

 * :doc:`counter-timers` describes two counter/timers blocks,
 * :doc:`irq` describes the interrups,
 * :doc:`sram` describes management and storage area SRAM,
-* :doc:`quick-start` contains the minimal set of actions to get going with the project.
+* :doc:`quick-start` contains the minimal set of actions to get going with the project,
+* :doc:`further-work` lists things to be added to the documentation.